Cucumbers stand alone

 Many fruits, such as tomatoes, bananas, and melons, produce ethylene gas, a ripening agent that speeds up spoilage.
 Cucumbers are super sensitive to this ethylene gas, so they need their own place or they’ll spoil faster.
 They’re actually more suited to hanging out on the counter than in the crisper drawer with off-gassing fruits, but if you want cold cucumbers, you can store them for a few days in the fridge (away from fruits).
-If you need to use them up fast, try this refreshing cold cucumber soup.
+These 15 supermarket foods literally last for years.

 If you’re trying to cut back on salt or just add more flavor to your food, fresh herbs fit the bill, but don’t just toss them in the fridge.
 “Store fresh herbs just as you would fresh cut flowers,” says Dana Tomlin, Fresh Manager at Wheatsville Food Co-op in Austin, Texas.
 First, make sure the leaves are completely dry.
 Next, snip off the ends and place the herbs, stem down in a cup or mason jar with water.
 Most herbs do well when stored this way in the fridge.
-Basil, however likes to hang out at room temperature.
+Basil, however, likes to hang out at room temperature.
 You’ll still want to place it in a jar with water though.
 When the water gets yucky, drain and add fresh water.
 Most herbs stored this way are good for up to two weeks.
-Start your own herb garden to save money and get super-fresh sprigs.